balazshevesi/plant-monitoring-iot/README.md

 Presenting the data

-Data is added to the database every 15s (this is defined in the “telegraf.conf” file)
+Data is added to the database every 15s (this is defined in the `telegraf.conf` file)

 I used grafana to build the dashboard which presents the data.